 Bed, Bath, and Beyond…Way Beyond

-Moving on to my favorite part of the house—a huge, modernized bathroom awaits guests to soak their cares away in the enormous corner jacuzzi tub.
-The farmhouse sink and romantic fireplace add a welcoming factor to the already desirable bathroom.
+My favorite part of the house was the modernized bathroom with an enormous corner jacuzzi tub.
+Perfect for soaking ones cares away.
+The farmhouse sink and romantic fireplace added a welcoming factor to the already desirable bathroom.
 Plush bath mats and towels were tied gracefully in pretty ribbons lying on the tub and in a big basket.
-The fireplace was lined with at least a half-dozen candles beckoning to be enjoyed.
+The fireplace held at least a half-dozen candles beckoning to be enjoyed.
 Lastly, a small but mighty touch, gold foil monogrammed stickers decorate the folded toilet paper with MP on them, my initials as well.

-My bedroom was decorated in warm gold and maroon floral prints and fine linens.
-An antique bed with a huge wooden head and footboard provided a comfortable place for sleeping while a Bose radio played soft music beside it.
+Warm gold and maroon floral prints decorated the bedroom.
+An antique bed with a huge wooden head and footboard and fine linens provided a comfortable place for sleeping while a Bose radio played soft music beside it.
 Beside the bed sat a second gas log fireplace, again lined with candles and cozy chairs on the side.
 Ceiling fans helped keep the air circulating at night.

 A Place To Relax and Unwind

 Outside, the lovely Carriage House veranda with four wooden rockers, classic porch swing, and wrought iron bistro table called to me.
 From here, I could see the Magnolia Plantation property bursting at the seams with live oaks and Spanish moss, flower blooms, and a water fountain in the midst.

 The biggest draw of my entire Carriage House was the wooden swing/bed that hung in the corner nearest to the bedroom.
 A homemade quilt and cute pillows decorated the cushion-lined swing, and I could think of nothing but enjoying a nap wrapped in the blanket, listening to the sounds of nature and enjoying the cool breeze.
 That thought quickly won out!